Tekin Okan Düzgün

-Tekin Okan Düzgün (born May 24, 1988, in Ankara, Turkey) is a Turkish national goalball player of class B1 and Paralympian.
+Tekin Okan Düzgün (born 24 May 1988, in Ankara) is a Turkish national goalball player of class B1 and Paralympian.

-private life
+Personal life

-He is married to his club mate Gülşah Aktürk, a visually impaired spırtswoman and national team player.
+He is married to his club mate Gülşah Aktürk, a visually impaired sportswoman and national team player.
 The couple has a daughter Elif Bera born 2018.

 Sporting career

 A member of Ankara Goalball Sports Club, Düzgün played in Turkey's national team at the 2012 Summer Paralympics, which became bronze medalist.